bordalix/bordalix.github.io/_posts/2009-06-02-project-natal-for-xbox-360.md

 <iframe title="Project Natal for XBOX 360" width="480" height="300" data-src="//www.youtube.com/embed/oACt9R9z37U" frameborder="0" allowfullscreen></iframe>

-<p><br />Natal is the portuguese word for Christmas, does it means it will be available in Christmas?
+<p><br >Natal is the portuguese word for Christmas, does it means it will be available in Christmas?
 If so, Santa, I know is a bit early to ask for presents, but unless otherwise, this is what I want.</p>

 <p><strong>Update 4 hours later:</strong> <a href="http://procrastineering.blogspot.com/2009/06/project-natal.html">Johnny Chung Lee</a> has some technical insights of this project in his blog.</p>